particle-iot/docs/src/content/datasheets/wi-fi/p2-argon-migration-guide.md

 ### Interrupts

-All pins can be used for interrupts on Gen 3 devices and the Photon 2.
+All pins can be used for interrupts on Gen 3 devices and the P2.

-There is a limit of 8 pin interrupts on the Argon; this limitation does not exist on the Photon 2.
+There is a limit of 8 pin interrupts on the Argon; this limitation does not exist on the P2.

 ### Retained memory

-Retained memory, also referred to as Backup RAM or SRAM, that is preserved across device reset, is not available on the Photon 2.
+Retained memory, also referred to as Backup RAM or SRAM, that is preserved across device reset, is not available on the P2.
 This also prevents system usage of retained memory, including session resumption on reset.

 On Gen 2 and Gen 3 devices, retained memory is 3068 bytes.

-The flash file system can be used for data storage on the Photon 2, however care must be taken to avoid excessive wear of the flash for frequently changing data.
+The flash file system can be used for data storage on the P2, however care must be taken to avoid excessive wear of the flash for frequently changing data.

 ### Flash file system